oerpli/MONitERO/sql/readme.md

 * `data_insertion`: Takes raw data from csv-export and either appends to existing db (if csv-export contains data starting from some block > 0) or creates a new one.
 * `queries`: Queries that are mostly called in `q_run_all.sql` - creation of views/tables of some properties of interest.
 In this folder is a template that should be used to create additional queries.
 * `matching/zero_mixin_removal`: To link monero outputs to the tx where it is used, several heuristics are applied.
 This folder contains SQL implementations of these algorithms, look in the folder on how to use them
-* `matching/fork_analysis`: Reads data from the MoneroV blockchain and tries to use information from there to improve the XMR-linking.
+* `matching/fork_analysis`: Reads data from the XMV and XMO blockchains and tries to use information from there to improve the XMR-linking.
 * `matching/output_merging`: Link TXs that merge outputs from previous transaction (nondeterministic, => seperate link column)
 * `matching/csv_import`: If the linking is done via external methods, here are scripts that import the csv-output to the DB.
 [Deprecated]
 * `meta`: Queries that output relations and indexes on the DB.
 Can be used to check how the different tables interact with each other.